 The real gotcha here though is that if we sold our house in TN before purchasing in TX, it would break all of our tradelines.
 This meant that we might have been able to close in TX within 30 days of selling in TN, but beyond that, we would have been stuck without being able to get a mortgage for 12 months using this process.

-Let me be clear: – as it was explained to us, if we sold our home in TN first and had not closed shortly thereafter in TX, we would not have been able to qualify for a zero-score mortgage for another year.
+Let me be clear: as it was explained to us, if we sold our old home first and not quickly closed on the new one, we would not have been able to qualify for a zero-score mortgage for another year.
+If anything went wrong in the process, we likely would have resorted to renting, a process that also usually requires a credit score.

-This is why we had to finance $349,000 and could not count on the proceeds of our TN home to get a much smaller loan.
+This is why we had to finance $349,000 and could not count on the proceeds of our old home to get a much smaller loan.

 Gotcha 2: Employment